 Basically, the EU Commission proposal sets the necessary legal framework and provides the budgetary allocations for the first two strands of the Plan in the framework of the EU's legal order under the title of the European Fund for Strategic Investment (EFSI)

 The Commission proposal will then be submitted to the European Parliament for a vote at first reading on 24 June 2015 and then to the Council for final adoption.
 Indeed, the regulation of the EFSI has to be adopted under the "ordinary legislative procedure" (co-decision) by the European Union legislators, the European Parliament and Council.
-It is expected that the co-legislators agree on the text by mid-June so that the EI can be operational by mid-2015.
-On the basis of the Commission’s proposal about the regulation setting up the EI, the European Parliament has issued a draft report in March 2015, which supports the EU Commission initiative and provides some adjustments.
+It is expected that the co-legislators agree on the text by mid-June so that the EFSI can be operational by mid-2015.
+On the basis of the Commission’s proposal about the regulation setting up the EFSI, the European Parliament has issued a draft report in March 2015, which supports the EU Commission initiative and provides some adjustments.

 3. The EU Commission Proposals for the Regulation of the European Fund for Strategic Investments (EFSI)